 The 903 million liters incremental sales volume was mainly attributable to the 758 million liters sold by Pnx Singapore.
-In addition, volume sold by both the parent company and Phoenix LPG Philippines, Inc. rose by 139 million liters (8%) and 31 million liters (22%), respectively, during the comparative years.
+In addition, volume sold by both the parent company and Phoenix LPG Philippines, Inc. rose by 8%, or 139 million liters, and by 22%, or 31 million liters, respectively, during the comparative years.